Cockburn Town

 Cockburn Town (/ˈkoʊbərn/ KOH-bərn) is the capital of the Turks and Caicos Islands, spreading across most of Grand Turk Island.
 It was founded in 1681 by salt collectors.

 Geography

 Cockburn Town is located on the largest island in the Turks Islands archipelago, Grand Turk.
 Historic 18th and 19th century Bermudian architecture lines Duke and Front Streets in the town.
 The town is known for its long, narrow streets and old street lamps.

 The closest anchorage to Cockburn Town is Hawk's Nest Anchorage, which, though sheltered, should only be entered in good light because of reefs near the entrance.

 History

 The seat of government ever since 1766, Cockburn Town was the first permanent settlement on any of the islands, founded in 1681 by salt collectors who arrived in the Turks and Caicos Islands.
 The city supposedly lies on the place where Juan Ponce de León first landed on the island.
 It is named for Francis Cockburn, former Governor of the Bahamas.
+The town reportedly has ties to the Burrowes family (now located in Australia) whose proclivity aided the naming of the town.